The 5 Most Popular Hacking Techniques You Should Know About

 Phishing is a common hacking technique in which hackers disguise themselves by replicating trustworthy sites.
 They target popular and often visited sites and mimic them by sending people fake links, most commonly through emails.
 Once you enter your data to log into the site, hackers behind it receive your private information and further use it for malicious purposes.

 This hacking method is most commonly used for obtaining usernames, passwords and credit card information.
-As it is stated in the PhishMe’s Enterprise Phishing Resiliency and Defense Report, the number of
+As it is stated in the PhishMe’s Enterprise Phishing Resiliency and Defense Report, the number of cyberattacks using the method of phishing has grown for 65% in the previous year only.
+Experts state that we can expect an even further growth of the number of phishing attacks in the future.

 #4 Viruses and Trojans